aliciasab/aliciasab.github.io/projects/project3/project3page.md

 <img src="ChartMidwest.png"/>
 <img src="ChartNortheast.png"/>

-Interestingly, while the final incarceration rates for the south show a large increase in pre-trial incarceration in the South, if one looks at percent increase from 2005 to 2015, the largest increase on average is in the Midwest.
+Interestingly, while the final incarceration rates for the south show a large increase in pretrial incarceration in the South, if one looks at percent increase from 2005 to 2015, the largest increase on average is in the Midwest.

 <img src="table.PNG"/>